xenenon/xenenon.github.io/_posts/2025-01-31-Securing-your-digital-space.md

 I recently discovered Data Privacy Week and, as a budding security researcher and student, I thought this would be a great opportunity for my first write-up.
 Most people don’t think about their data privacy or how they’re tracked online every day.
 There are plenty of jokes about Chinese spies on TikTok or Facebook seemingly reading minds for ad targeting, but few people take their digital privacy seriously.

 With that in mind, I want to raise awareness about a tool that has helped me become more conscious of my own data security: the [Personal Security Checklist](https://digital-defense.io).
-This guide is an excellent resource for securing your digital life and protecting your privacy.
+This interactive guide is an excellent resource for securing your digital life and protecting your privacy.

 ## The Tool
 Digital Defense is structured into multiple categories, each with its own checklist to help users improve their security: